joeygraves222/BlazorEssentials/README.md

     protected NavigationManager Nav { get; set; }
 }
 ```

+The best way to utilize this and any of your own services is to create your own base component and have that inherit this class.
+Then in your own class you provide your services and they will all be available.
+Your own base class is where you would want to put your own implementation of the StateService (More info on this below).

 ### Storage Manager
 This feature is very simple and you probably won't need to make your own implementation since LocalStorage and SessionStorage only have a few basic APIs.